whennemuth/kuali-cloudformation/notes/ecs-cluster.md

       } ...
       ```

-      Then add a service that polls the cloudformation "mothership" for updates to metadata.
+      Then make cfn-hup a service that polls the cloudformation "mothership" for updates to metadata.

       ```
       "services" : {